kennyyu/kennyyu.github.com/source/_posts/2014-04-22-reflecting-on-3-years-of-teaching.markdown

   that as an opportunity to present the course material in a different light from the way material was presented in lecture, hopefully providing confused students a clearer picture of course concepts.
-In my second time teaching the class, I was one of the few returning course staff from the previous year, and Eddie valued my opinion on what I thought were the good and bad parts from the previous year.
+In my second time teaching the class, I was one of the few returning course staff from the previous year, and I felt honored that Eddie valued my opinion on what I thought were the good and bad parts from the previous year.

 * **[CS161 Synchronization Problems](http://kennyyu.me/blog/2014/03/20/writing-synchronization-problems-for-os161/)** - At the beginning of this semester, I was tasked